 Once you get a good flow going where you and your child are having fun in the present moment and are tuned in to each other, you want to challenge the child to avoid repetition and memorization.
 If your fun is running along with your child, you might stop and block the child from passing–without touching the child–by putting your arms out like a safety patrol.
 Now the challenge is for the child to have to pass around you on the side.

 Perhaps you and your child are driving cars back and forth.
 Your challenge is to drive up in front of your child’s car and block their way.
 The child has to drive the car around you.
 Little challenges like this should not frustrate the child to the point of tantrum, but just in a silly, playful way so they change up what they are doing in response to your challenge.

 Once you have all of this fun happening, you can start to add in something new by doing something a little different each time.
 If you are driving your cars, you can drive over to some furniture and drive your car up the sofa, for instance.
 If you are having fun, your child will notice and maybe do the same.
 Next you could make your car drive backwards.
 The possibilities are endless.

 10. Allow all emotional expressions and accept all behaviour as communication

 Whatever emotional outbursts or behaviours your child exhibits is a clue to you into your child’s emotional world.
 Allow for their expression.
-Unless your child is harming him/herself or someone else, it’s important to give your child the space for emotional expression.
-Empathize with what (s)he is experiencing rather than drawing your own conclusions that might involve false assumptions.
+Unless your child is harming themself or someone else, it’s important to give your child the space for emotional expression.
+Empathize with what they are experiencing rather than drawing your own conclusions that might involve false assumptions.

 Floortime is about connecting and sharing joy with your child in the present moment to facilitate their development.
 It’s about building a relationship with your child that is respectful and trusting.
 It’s about empathy and guidance.
 If you found this Quickstart Guide helpful, please Share it using the Facebook or Twitter buttons below and please tell us your experiences in the Comments section below.